dlaliberte/bikeshed-intro/index.md

 Note that the steps are all numbered `1.`, since markdown automatically increments the numbers for you, so you don't have to update numbers manually.

-Within attributes and method steps, described next, you implicitly have access to `[=this=]`, the object being operated on.
+Within method steps, described below, you implicitly have access to `[=this=]`, the object being operated on.

 ### Define Attributes

+WebIDL definitions typically define one or more attributes that are associated with an instance object.
-Each WebIDL attribute of an object is actually a getter/setter pair, unless the `readonly` qualifier is included.
-By default these refer to some internal state of the object, not directly observable by author-facing JS, but may be referenced by other spec algorithms.
-For example, given:
+By default these attributes refer to some internal state of the object, not directly observable by author-facing JS, but may be referenced by other spec algorithms.

+For example, given this WebIDL:

 ```html
 <xmp class="idl">